EESSI/docs/docs/getting_access/non_standard.md

 ```

-Right now its a manual process but there is work in progress towards an automated solution.
+Right now, this may seem like quite a manual process, but there is work in progress towards creating a script to automate this process.